How to Text to 9-1-1

 Can I send a text to 9-1-1?

-How to text 9-1-1 in an emergency
+How to Text 9-1-1 in an Emergency:

-• Enter the numbers “911” in the “To” field.
+• Enter “911” in the “To” field

 • Be prepared to answer questions and follow instructions from the 9-1-1 call taker.